 The Battle of YorkThe United States declared war against the British Empire in 1812 and on April 27th 1813, 1700 American troops invaded York from Lake Ontario in the only battle Fort York ever saw.
 Outnumbered, the British, Canadian and native forces retreated, but first blew up the city’s gunpowder supply.
 During the five day occupation, Fort York and much of the settlement of York was destroyed.
 Later that year the British rebuilt the fort and successfully warded off another attack in 1814.
 These fortifications remain to this day.
 Fort York continued to protect the city’s harbour throughout the 19th century, and was used a military base during World Wars I and II.
 In 1934 it was established as a historic site museum.

 The Buildings and RampartsEach year, thousands visit this attraction to tour the historic War of 1812 buildings and to explore the fortified walls that once defended the city.
 Some of the eight heritage structures housed at Fort York include the officers' quarters, soldiers’ barracks, a bombproof gunpowder magazine and a munitions supply.
 These buildings are among the oldest in the city.
 The interior of some of the buildings have been restored to reveal what life was like on a military post in the 19th century.
 Fort York also offers museum exhibits detailing important points in Canadian military history.

 Visiting Fort YorkThe site is open year-round and seasonal guided tours are available.
-It is accessible by public transportation and free parking is available from Garrison Road.
+It is accessible by public transportation.
+There is a paid lot outside of their Visitor Centre at 250 Fort York Blvd (and nearby at 800 Fleet Street).
 For admission fees, hours of operation and directions, call or visit their website.